seaboyz/4am/backend/README.md

 after frontend receive the json object with the order infomation from the backend, it will clear the cart_item in the local storage/session storage/cookie storage * show the customer order received message

 #### login
-* frontend will send a json object with email and password to backend
+* frontend will use base64 encode email and password and send it to backend
 * backend will check if the email and password match with the database
 * if match, backend will send a json object with user_id, email, password(transient), phone_number, username, jwt token to the frontend

-#### HibernateConf is the same as hibernate.cfg.xml to configure the Hibernate SessionFactory without using spirng-jpa